bdastur/notes/aws/readme.md

 * For eg: if request for www.wikipedia.org is made to the root server, it will check it's zone files for a listing that matches the domain name but will not find it.
-* It will instead find a record for .rog TLD and give the requester address of the name server responsible for .org addresses.
+* It will instead find a record for .org TLD and give the requester address of the name server responsible for .org addresses.

 **Top level domain servers:**